mohsinalimat/Bibliio/README.md

   <img width="320" src="assets/biblio.png"/>
 </p>

-#Biblio
+#Bibliio

-Biblio is a simple tracker app for your reading habits.
+Bibliio is a simple tracker app for your reading habits.

 ##Features